DDriggs00/mavlinkinterface/readme.md

 # Result: The submarine rotates the shortest distance to face 15 degrees to the left of magnetic north
 ```
 ## move( direction, time, throttle \<optional> )
-Move the submarine _direction_ at _throttle_ percent power for _time_ seconds
+Move the submarine *direction* at *throttle* percent power for *time* seconds

 ### Arguments:
 direction (integer):
-An integer indicating the direction in degrees the submarine will be moving.
+: An integer indicating the direction in degrees the submarine will be moving.

 time (float):
-An real number representing the time in seconds between activation and deactivation of the propellers
+: An real number representing the time in seconds between activation and deactivation of the propellers

 throttle (integer, optional):
-An integer from 1 to 100 representing the percentage of propeller power to use.
-Defaults to 100
+: An integer from 1 to 100 representing the percentage of propeller power to use.
+: Defaults to 100

 ### Return Values:
 Returns a string.